fbpx

 In Religion & Spirituality, What's Working

-This post continues our series to showcase our learnings in a multi-year campaign titled What’s Working, a Lilly Endowment Inc.– supported project to discover how faith-based organizations are working to engage Gen Z. GatherDC works to connect Jews in their 20s and 30s from the Washington, DC, area to the local Jewish ecosystem, and to help them facilitate a meaningful adult Jewish identity.
-Read the following excerpts from our conversation with GatherDC Managing Director Alexandra Tureau Meyer.
+This post continues our series to showcase our learnings in a multi-year campaign titled What’s Working to discover how faith-based organizations are working to engage Gen Z. GatherDC works to connect Jews in their 20s and 30s from the Washington, DC, area to the local Jewish ecosystem, and to help them facilitate a meaningful adult Jewish identity.
+Read the following excerpts from our conversation with GatherDC Managing Director Alexandra Tureau Meyer, or watch the entire recording on YouTube.

 Hannah Evans: How does GatherDC work?